AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 	package: 'NeuralNetwork'
 ```

-The delta value has to be accessible:
+The delta value has to be accessible from outside:

 ```Smalltalk
 Neuron>>delta